syncfusion-content/wpf-docs/wpf/Charts/Interactive-Features.md

 **Applying** **Palette** **to** **the** **Series** **Label**

-Palette or Interior color of the Series is applied to the series label by setting [`UseSeriesPalette`](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfChart.WPF~Syncfusion.UI.Xaml.Charts.ChartTrackBallBehavior~UseSeriesPalette.html#) to True as shown in the below code snippet.
+Palette or interior color of the Series is applied to the series label by setting [`UseSeriesPalette`](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfChart.WPF~Syncfusion.UI.Xaml.Charts.ChartTrackBallBehavior~UseSeriesPalette.html#) to True as shown in the following code snippet.

 {% tabs %}